Teaching Place Value In Year 5 And Year 6 Interventions: How To Identify and Fix The Most Common Gaps

 Developing fluency of place value in maths

 A fluent written method is great and can enable these pupils to achieve.
 Developing their mental strategies so they are increasingly mindful (looking at the numbers in order to choose which strategy is best) will support both mental and written methods as it will enable them to make quick estimates as well as use the inverse to check their answers.

-Using base ten and place value counters can demonstrate to pupils when rounding and adjusting should be used by showing them how close a number is to the next or previous hundred, for example:
+By using base ten and place value counters you can demonstrate to pupils when rounding and adjusting should be used; in your lesson, show them how close a number is to the next or previous hundred, for example:

 In conclusion, where pupils make occasional errors, they either need to work on their understanding of place value that underpins the method they are using, or they need to work on developing a different strategy.

-It depends on what will help that child with how much time you have left with them.
+It depends on what will help that child with how much time or place value lessons you have left with them.
 But you can never go wrong with developing their security in place value.

 There is no simple answer to the question “How do I teach place value at KS2?”, but hopefully the techniques above should help point you in the right direction.

 Other articles in this ‘Year 5 and Year 6 maths interventions’ series

 - How to teach addition in Year 5 and Year 6